William de la Pole, 1st Duke of Suffolk: Biography

 With the deaths in 1447 of Humphrey, Duke of Gloucester (shortly after his arrest for treason), and Cardinal Beaufort, Suffolk became the principal power behind the throne of the weak and compliant Henry VI.
 In short order, he was appointed Chamberlain, Admiral of England, and to several other important offices.
 He was created Earl of Pembroke in 1447, and Duke of Suffolk in 1448.
 However, Suffolk was suspected of responsibility in Humphrey's death, and later of being a traitor.

 On 16 July he met in secret with Jean, Count de Dunois, at his mansion of the Rose in Candlewick Street, the first of several meetings in London at which they planned a French invasion.
 Suffolk passed Council minutes to Dunois, the French hero of the Siege of Orleans.
 It was rumoured that Suffolk never paid his ransom of £20,000 owed to Dunois.
 The Lord Treasurer, Ralph Cromwell, wanted heavy taxes from Suffolk; the duke's powerful enemies included John Paston and Sir John Fastolf.
 Many blamed Suffolk's retainers for lawlessness in East Anglia.

+Before he left on exile, exile that would lead to his death and beheading on the ship before he cleared England he sat down and wrote a letter to his son, John, just eight years old and presumably still with his mother Alice Chaucer.
+The letter survives, and it helps bring a medieval character to life.My dear and only well-beloved son, I beseech our Lord in Heaven, the Maker of all the World, to bless you, and to send you ever grace to love him, and to dread him, to the which, as far as a father may charge his child, I both charge you, and pray you to set all your spirits and wits to do, and to know his holy laws and commandments, by the which you shall, with his great mercy, pass all the great tempests and troubles of this wretched world.

+And that also, knowingly, you do nothing for love nor dread of any earthly creature that should displease him.
+And there as any frailty maketh you to fall, beseech his mercy soon to call you to him again with repentance, satisfaction, and contrition of your heart, never more in will to offend him.